What Is Business Sustainability?

 2. Shared value

 The biggest opportunities for shared value can take a long time to create.
 But because many businesses are increasingly short term, they can’t see very far into the future to create that long-term value.
 They most often seek immediate win-wins, such as saving costs related to energy or water use.
-They don’t consider the impact on future generations.
+They don’t consider the impact of their business practices on future generations.

 For example: Nike creates shared value through its woven FlyKnit, because the product created fewer wasteful offcuts and a cheaper shoe for consumers.
 Yet, if Nike ends up selling more shoes, then the impact on future generations is arguably worse,[2] because of greater resource use and shoes discarded at the end of their life.